-Caleb McWhorter

-400D Carnegie
+Caleb McWhorter 400D Carnegie cgmcwhor@syr.edu

-cgmcwhor@syr.edu

-Office hours will occur immediately following lecture on Monday and Wednesdays.
+Office hours will occur immediately during the hour before lecture on Monday and Wednesdays.
 Additional individual meetings to discuss course material or any other concerns can be scheduled by contacting me.
 You can always feel free to stop by my office at any time to see if I am there.
 If I am free, I will be more than willing to discuss anything you might have for me.